cmugpi/learn-git/src/pres.md

 ## Index: What goes into the next commit

 In order for a change to a file to be part of the next commit, we need to add those changes to the index.
-The command to do that is `git add`.
-Let's add every file in the current directory to the index.
+Let's add the changes to every file in the current directory, to the index.

 	$ git add .